pdebartol/pdebartol.github.io/_news/announcement_3.md

 date: 2025-05-09 15:59:00-0400
 inline: true
 ---
-I have been invited to present my work <a href="https://arxiv.org/abs/2502.04262">Efficient Randomized Experiments Using Foundation Models</a> at the <a href="https://carswg.github.io/journalclub/journalclub12.html">American Statistical Association Covariate Adjustment Working Group</a>.
-This group brings together statisticians from both academia and pharma companies.
-The slides from my talk can be found <a href="https://pdebartol.github.io/assets/pdf/presentation_haipw.pdf">here</a>.
+I have been invited to present our paper <a href="https://arxiv.org/abs/2502.04262">Efficient Randomized Experiments Using Foundation Models</a> at the <a href="https://carswg.github.io/journalclub/journalclub12.html">American Statistical Association Covariate Adjustment Working Group</a>, which brings together statisticians from both academia and pharma companies.
+The slides can be found <a href="https://pdebartol.github.io/assets/pdf/presentation_haipw.pdf">here</a>.